twcau/OfficeSpaceManager/README.md

 # 🏢 OfficeSpaceManager

-A modular PowerShell CLI toolkit for managing Microsoft Places, Exchange Room Resources, and Metadata across Microsoft 365 environments.
+A modular PowerShell CLI toolkit to establish a simple, and logical workflow from a single place to establish and manage Microsoft Places, Exchange Room Resources, and Metadata across Microsoft 365 environments.

+WARNING: This repository is still under major initial development, and should be considered 'Extreme Alpha'.
+Any use of this repository is at your own risk knowing there will be continued and ongoing changes underway.

 ---